jc0714/SampleCode/README.md

 ---

-## 1. ViewController: Managing Row Selection with Checkmarks
+## 1. ViewController: Simple checklist

 **Main Features**:
-- This controller displays a table with 50 rows.
 - When a user selects a row, a checkmark appears next to it.

 **Methods to Handle Row Selection**: